-When we moved to Bude 13 year ago, you were quite challenged to answer the question “where’s a good place to eat?”.
+When we moved to Bude 13 years ago, you were quite challenged to answer the question “where’s a good place to eat?”
 Not so nowadays – visitors to Bude are spoiled for choice!

 You might have booked a “self-catering” holiday, and even with a Weber bbq for each cottage, most guests don’t want to spend the whole week catering for themselves.
 We have always offered a homemade meal service for guests to enjoy an in-cottage dining experience, without the hassle of making it yourself (Nicky’s meals are delicious, by the way).
 But you are on holiday after all, so it’s nice to have the option to eat out when you feel like it!

 Being in a popular holiday destination, even the smartest restaurants with excellent food and stylish décor tend to be less formal and can accommodate anything from a special dinner for two, to full on family dining.

 Beach-side Cafes & Bistros

 - Life’s a Beach at Summerleaze beach is a perennial favourite.
 According to one guest “The burgers are good and the ciabatta was awesome!” *

 - Rosie’s and Starboard Pizza – on the beach at Crooklets providing generous portions of popular fayre, including award winning fish and chips and amazing hot chocolate.
 Extremely family friendly and with large adjacent play area

 - The Deck at the Edgecombe Hotel on Summerleaze Terrace has amazing skewers of meat, chicken, seafood and veg, are famous for their churros and have a regular changing specials board